mybluewebsite/Project_Milestone_1/README.md

 3. [Font Awesome:](https://fontawesome.com/)
    - Font Awesome allowed me to use the icons required for the footer section.
 4. [Gitpod:](https://www.gitpod.io/)
-   - Gitpod was used to write the code and commit and push to github.
+   - GitPod was used to write the code and commit and push to gitHub.
 5. [GitHub:](https://github.com/)
-   - Github is used to store and interact with the code once pushed from gitpod.
+   - GitHub is used to store and interact with the code once pushed from gitPod.
 6. [Balsamiq:](https://balsamiq.com/)
    - Balsamiq has been used create the [wireframes](Project_milestone_1_template.bmpr) prior to writing the code.
 7. [Fontjoy:](https://fontjoy.com/)